Best Knives & Best Knife Sets for Home Cooks

 This is a goofy-looking knife.
 But this plastic lettuce knife is one of my favorite knives in the kitchen.
 It was created purely for the purpose of cutting lettuce.
 Think of it as the carving knife for vegans.
 (The plastic blade prevents the bruising of the lettuce caused by metal knives.
 But if you prefer more sustainable options, several companies now make this style of salad knife in bamboo.)

 Now, you may be thinking, “What self-respecting cook regularly chops instead of tears lettuce?”
 Look, I’m a tearer, too.
 But this inexpensive knife makes my list of knife recommendations because I’ve found a number of uses for this colored plastic blade.
 It’s klutz (and child) proof.
-It is durable, easy to maintain, doesn’t lose its blade and it doesn’t nick countertops.
+It is durable, easy to maintain, doesn’t lose its blade and doesn’t nick countertops.

 My favorite use is for Oxo’s lettuce knife chopping herbs, as the plastic blade tends to cause less browning when you use this knife for chopping herbs than will a traditional metal edge.